Carboy: Size

-Carboys come in various volumes ranging from 4 to 25 L. The term carboy itself usually refers to a 5 USgal carboy, unless otherwise noted.
+Carboy volumes range from 4 to 25 L. The term carboy itself usually indicates a 5 USgal size, unless otherwise noted.
 A 1 impgal carboy is sometimes called a jug.
-A 15 USgal carboy is usually called a demijohn (in the Philippines, dama juana).
+A 15 USgal carboy is normally called a demijohn (in the Philippines, dama juana).

 In Britain, "demijohn" refers to a 4.5 L glass brewing vessel.

 Brewing

 In brewing, a carboy or demijohn is a glass or plastic vessel used in fermenting beverages such as wine, mead, cider, perry, and beer.
-Usually it is fitted with a rubber stopper and a fermentation lock to prevent bacteria and oxygen from entering during the fermentation process.
+It is usually fitted with a rubber stopper and a fermentation lock to prevent bacteria and oxygen from entering during the fermentation process.

 During the homebrewing process, a primary carboy is used for fermentation.
 Once primary fermentation is complete, the beer is either transferred to a secondary carboy for conditioning or it can be transferred directly to bottles for conditioning.
 (This process of transferring is usually called racking.)

 Laboratory

-In modern laboratories, carboys are usually made of plastic, though traditionally were (and still are in many university settings) made of ferric glass or other shatter-resistant glasses immune to acid corrosion or halide staining common in older plastic formulations.
+In modern laboratories, carboys are usually made of plastic, though traditionally they were (and still are in many university settings) made of ferric glass or other shatter-resistant glasses immune to acid corrosion or halide staining common in older plastic formulations.
 They are used for storing large quantities of liquids, such as solvents or deionised water.
 In these applications, a tap may be included for dispensing.
 Carboys are also used to collect and store waste solvents.
 Collecting waste solvents in plastic carboys is preferable to reusing glass Winchesters due to the lesser chance of breakage if a solution is placed in an incorrectly labeled carboy.
 Polypropylene carboys are also commonly used in laboratories to transfer purified water.
 They are typically filled at the top and have a spigot at the bottom for dispensing.